jmMeessen/test_blog/content/english/blog/2016-01-27_hello_world.md

 This is the first post of this blog.

-It is the place where I plan to store notes about my various experimentations, explorations and discoveries.
+It is the place where I plan to store notes about my various experimentation, explorations and discoveries.
 These notes are mainly for myself.
 Writing is a way for me to structure what I learned.
 And by the way, it is a good way to stop worrying about forgetting.